MarkusMusch/bot/README.md

 3. Commit your changes (git commit -am 'Add some fooBar')
 4. Push to the branch (git push origin feature/fooBar')
 5. Create a new Pull Request

-If you are serious about  contributing to the project or you have a similar project and are keen to discuss coding or trading, reach out to me.

 ## License and author info